cosmos/gaia/docs/modules/globalfee.md

 3. `bypass-min-fee-msg-types`
 This parameter is part of the node configuration, it can be set in the `config/app.toml` configuration file.
-This represent a list of message types that will be excluded from paying any fees for inclusion in a block.
+This represents a list of message types that will be excluded from paying any fees for inclusion in a block.

 Both global fees (`MinimumGasPricesParam`) and `minimum-gas-prices` represent a list of coins, each denoted by an amount and domination as defined by [sdk.DecCoins](https://github.com/cosmos/cosmos-sdk/blob/82ce891aa67f635f3b324b7a52386d5405c5abd0/types/dec_coin.go#L158)